-This is how the birth of Jesus Christ came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be with child through the Holy Spirit.
-Because Joseph her husband was a righteous man and did not want to expose her to public disgrace, he had in mind to divorce her quietly.
+Now the birth of Jesus Christ happened like this.
+His mother Mary had been engaged to Joseph, and before they came together, she was found to be with child from the Holy Spirit.
+And Joseph, her husband, being a righteous man, and not willing to make her a public example, intended to put her away secretly.

-But after he had considered this, an angel of the Lord appeared to him in a dream and said, 'Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
-She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.'
+But when he thought about these things, look, an angel of the Lord appeared to him in a dream, saying, "Joseph, son of David, do not be afraid to take to yourself Mary, your wife, for that which is conceived in her is of the Holy Spirit.
+And she will bring forth a son, and you are to name him Jesus, for he will save his people from their sins."

 The History behind an Angel visiting Joseph in the Christmas Story

 When Joseph found out about Mary's pregnancy, he must not have believed that she was pregnant by the Holy Spirit but that she had been unfaithful to him.
 Even though they were engaged and not married, to break the relationship, Joseph would have had to divorce Mary.
 In fact, adultery in engagement was even punishable by death in some cases!
 Joseph did not want to disgrace Mary, so he planned to divorce her in private.
 This only needed two witnesses rather than going through the Jewish courts and no formal grounds needed to be given for the divorce.

 But in a dream, an angel appeared to Joseph and told him to trust Mary.
 The angel also told Joseph that the child should be called Jesus.
 Having a vision in a dream from God was a sign of God's approval, so this would have made Joseph pay attention and do what the angel had said!